-It was Easter holidays and it is the best time to visit my home country.
-I picked the F-Pace up from Jaguar Nederland and when seeing the car the first thing that stood out for me were the huge 22″ black wheels.
+It was the Easter holidays and it is the best time to visit my home country.
+I picked the F-Pace up from Jaguar Nederland and when seeing the car the first thing that stood out for me was the huge 22″ black wheels.
 This was a muscular looking car and I loved the bold design.
-The Model S badge on the back of the car and at the gave away that I was in the top spec F-Pace.
-With my luggage in the back of the huge boot it was time to take it for a drive.
+The Model S badge on the back of the car and at the gave away that I was in the top-spec F-Pace.
+With my luggage in the back of the huge boot, it was time to take it for a drive.

 The short engine growl when starting the F-pace let me know it was present and the rotary automatic gear selector pops up ready for action.

 Driving in Holland is not like a car advertisement, no empty mountain roads to enjoy the best of your car.
 Here it is driving with speed-controlled highways and secondary roads and lots of traffic jams.
 Almost every crossing is a roundabout and speed humps and other traffic calming measures are everywhere.
 There are city centres that make it hard for cars to enter.
 In the beautiful town of Oudewater I had to manoeuvre the F-Pace through two erected metal poles to enter the city centre.
 The city of Delft used cameras and licence plate tech to send me a warning I was not welcomed in the old town centre, next time I will be fined.
 All I wanted was to pose this beauty of a car with some typical Dutch scenery.

 — Men Style Fashion (@menstylefashion) April 6, 2017